Add, remove & assign phone numbers on demand

 They are more likely to see it, remember it and respond to it.
 This is why it is becoming the most common form of communication for businesses.

 Absolutely.
-Mass texting also makes it very easy to get feedback and reviews.
+Broadcast texting also makes it very easy to get feedback and reviews.
 You won't have to wait for the customer to go online and search out a survey (in which case, you might be waiting forever).

 It's also a great way to send out notices and updates.